tiloc/faiadashu/doc/overview.md

 The FHIR-FLI `fhir_db` package is compatible with the `fhir` library which is underlying this library: https://pub.dev/packages/fhir_db

 ### Communication
-The library does not communicate to servers.
+The `faiadashu` library does not contain functionality to communicate with servers.
 It is up to your app to obtain remoted information and to send the output of the library as you see fit.
 See the sections on the individual use-cases for integration points.

+#### Faiadashu Online
+The `faiadashu_online` package is an add-on to `faiadashu` and is providing basic support for protected and unprotected FHIR communication.

+Faiadashu Online is using two underlying libraries: `fhir_at_rest` and `fhir_auth`.

-The FHIR-FLI `fhir_at_rest` package is compatible with the `fhir` library which is underlying this library: https://pub.dev/packages/fhir_at_rest
+FHIR-FLI `fhir_at_rest` package: https://pub.dev/packages/fhir_at_rest

-Communication might require authentication.
-The FHIR-FLI `fhir_auth` package is compatible with the `fhir` library which is underlying this library: https://pub.dev/packages/fhir_auth
+Communication with protected servers requires authentication.
+FHIR-FLI `fhir_auth` package: https://pub.dev/packages/fhir_auth

+Setting up `fhir_auth` is non-trivial. *TBD*

 ### Use-Case: Display an Observation
 ```